Airbyte VS Fivetran

 - Scalability: Fivetran is known for scaling better than many of its competitors.

-- Integration with dbt: Fivetran has done a good job of integrating dbt core into the Fivetran platform.
+- Integration with dbt: dbt core is integrated into the Fivetran platform.

 - Focus on replication: Fivetran is good at data extraction and loading (EL), even if it is batch only, making it a strong choice if your primary goal is to efficiently move data into your warehouse for analysis.